abauman-7signal/dll-using-cygwin/README.md

 ### Testing the DLL
   * Copy `cygwin1.dll` to the folder of the functional test executable (the functional test executable gets created in the next step)
-  * Test the DLL by invoking
+  * Test the DLL by invoking `./test.sh`
-    $ ./test.sh
+  * If you want to confirm that the executable requires the `cygwin1.dll`,
+    * Delete the `cygwin1.dll`
+    * Open a Windows command prompt
+    * `cd` to folder of this project
+    * Invoke `functionalTest.exe` and note that it fails because can't find `cygwin1.dll`
+    * Restore `cygwin1.dll` to this folder
+    * Run `functionalTest.exe` again and note that the DLL created by `build.sh` prints a simple hello world message